wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/3-manage-microsoft-teams-room-systems.md

 There are two types of Microsoft Teams Room systems, Windows, and Android.
 Microsoft Teams Rooms on Windows (MTRoW) run Windows 10 and typically include a Surface Pro device or a certified PC device and center room touchscreen.
 MTRoW devices are usually designed for larger meeting spaces, such as medium and large meeting rooms and support usage with a wide range of certified Teams devices.

 Microsoft Teams Rooms on Android (MTRoA) devices run similar software to Microsoft Teams Phone and Displays and are managed using similar concepts.
-They are typically designed for smaller meeting spaces, including huddle rooms or small meetings rooms, and are also suitable for personal meeting room devices dedicated to a specific user.
+They're typically designed for smaller meeting spaces, including huddle rooms or small meetings rooms, and are also suitable for personal meeting room devices dedicated to a specific user.
 Like MTRoW devices, these devices can also have a center room touchscreen attached and HDMI ingest for screen sharing and support multiple screens.

 ## Licensing requirements